|Faith of the Seven

 Meribald was born and has lived his entire life in the riverlands.
 As a boy, Meribald went to fight in the War of the Ninepenny Kings with his brothers.
 His older brother, Willam, agreed to jokingly take Meribald as his squire.
 During the war, however, both Willam and another brother, Robin, died from a fever.
 His last brother, Owen, was killed in battle and Owen's friend, Jon Pox, was hanged for rape.
 Meribald may have become a broken man because of this.
 When he returned to the riverlands, he joined the Faith of the Seven, but used his position as a world-savvy septon to convince young women to have sex with him.
 He now walks barefoot as penance for these sins he committed as a youth.

-He cannot read or write, but he knows the Seven-Pointed Star by memory which seemed to make him capable enough to minister the Faith to the smallfolk of the riverlands.
+He cannot read or write, but he knows The Seven-Pointed Star by memory which seemed to make him capable enough to minister the Faith to smallfolk.
 He has been walking the countryside of the riverlands as a wandering septon in exchange for food and shelter for nearly forty years.

 A Feast for Crows

 Meribald guides Brienne and her companions to the Quiet Isle to meet the Elder Brother.
-Meribald's fate after Brienne's battle with Biter at the inn at the crossroads is unknown besides the fact that he was allowed to continue on his way by the brotherhood without banners.
+The brotherhood without banners allows Meribald to continue his journey after Brienne's battle with Biter at the inn at the crossroads.